 A closer look at the most debated and controversial moments involving Lee Zeldin.

-Lee Michael Zeldin is an American attorney, politician, and officer in the U.S. Army Reserve.
-He is currently the 17th administrator of the EPA, starting January 29, 2025.
-A Republican, Zeldin previously served as the U.S. Representative for New York's 1st congressional district from 2015 to 2023.
-Prior to his time in Congress, he was a member of the New York State Senate, representing the 3rd Senate district from 2011 to 2014.
+Lee Michael Zeldin is an American attorney, politician, and officer in the United States Army Reserve.
+A Republican, he served as the U.S. Representative for New York's 1st congressional district from 2015 to 2023.
+Prior to that, he was a member of the New York State Senate (2011-2014).
+Since January 2025, Zeldin has served as the 17th administrator of the Environmental Protection Agency (EPA).

-In June 2011, Lee Zeldin voted against the Marriage Equality Act, which the Senate passed 33–29.
-He stated that marriage should be defined as between a man and a woman.
+In June 2011, Lee Zeldin voted against the Marriage Equality Act, which the Senate passed 33–29 and was signed into law by Governor Andrew Cuomo.
+Zeldin stated his belief that marriage should be defined as between a man and a woman.

-As a New York state senator in 2011, Lee Zeldin voted against allowing same-sex marriage in New York during roll-call for the Marriage Equality Act, which legalized same-sex marriage in the state.
+In 2011, as a New York state senator, Lee Zeldin voted against allowing same-sex marriage in New York during the roll-call for the Marriage Equality Act, which legalized same-sex marriage in the state.

-In June 2015, after the United States Supreme Court ruled in Obergefell v.
-Hodges that state-level bans on same-sex marriage are unconstitutional, Lee Zeldin would not comment about his view of same-sex marriage, but indicated he believed the issue should have been decided at the state level.
+In June 2015, after the Supreme Court's ruling in Obergefell v.
+Hodges that state-level bans on same-sex marriage are unconstitutional, Lee Zeldin declined to comment on his view but suggested the issue should be decided at the state level.

 On May 4, 2017, Lee Zeldin voted to repeal the Affordable Care Act (Obamacare) and pass the American Health Care Act.

-Lee Zeldin voted against the Tax Cuts and Jobs Act of 2017, passed in December 2017.
-He supported the corporate tax cuts in the bill but did not approve of the limit for property tax deductions, preferring a cap of $20,000 or $25,000 to the $10,000 cap in the bill.
+Lee Zeldin voted against the Tax Cuts and Jobs Act of 2017, passed in December 2017, due to concerns about the limit for property tax deductions.

-In April 2018, Lee Zeldin stated he did not support the Paris Agreement in its existing form, citing concerns about other countries' contributions to climate impacts and their lack of responsibility in making positive changes.
+In April 2018, Lee Zeldin expressed that he did not support the Paris Agreement in its current form, citing concerns about the lack of responsibility from other countries regarding their contributions to climate change.

 In May 2019, Lee Zeldin voted against the Equality Act.

-During the 2020 election campaign, Lee Zeldin participated in campaign rallies without wearing a mask or adhering to social distancing.
+During the 2020 election campaign, Lee Zeldin participated in campaign rallies without wearing a mask or adhering to social distancing guidelines.

 On July 1, 2021, Lee Zeldin voted against the bipartisan Infrastructure Investment and Jobs Act.

-In October 2022, Lee Zeldin stated that as governor, he would not change New York's abortion laws.
+In October 2022, Lee Zeldin stated that if elected governor, he would not change New York's abortion laws.

-In March 2025, Lee Zeldin, as the EPA Administrator, presented what he described as the "largest deregulatory announcement in U.S. history," reframing the EPA's purpose towards deregulation and energy production.
+In March 2025, Lee Zeldin, as Administrator of the Environmental Protection Agency, presented what he described as the "largest deregulatory announcement in U.S. history," reframing the agency's purpose towards deregulation and energy production in lieu of public health and environmental protections.
+Plans were announced to repeal major environmental regulations and cut the EPA's budget by 65%.

 Donald John Trump is an American politician media personality and...